SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Introduction

-Here, we demonstrate that an open-weight LLM, Meta-Llama-3.1-8B-Instruct (which we will refer to as ``Llama'' for the remainder of the paper)~\citep{dubey_llama_2024}, can be converted into a CLM for generative tasks in drug discovery.
-Using supervised fine-tuning (SFT) and Direct Preference Optimization (DPO)\cite{rafailov_direct_2024} of the pre-trained Llama with SMILES strings derived from ChEMBL, SmileyLlama generates drug-like molecules with desirable properties specified in a user-defined prompt with relevance to medicinal chemistry.
-SmileyLlama not only uses the ability of LLMs to have their behavior guided by prompts, but also their ability to serve as a foundation model which can be fine-tuned to specialize in various text-generation tasks for molecule generation that we show can match or exceed the performance of modern CLMs trained directly on chemical data.
-We further demonstrate that SmileyLlama greatly improves the reinforcement learning component of iMiner to more efficiently explore chemical space to create molecules optimized for 3D binding to target proteins, illustrated with the SARS-Cov-2 (SARS2) main protease (MPro).\cite{mpro_review} While our dataset and subsequent analyses are created with drug discovery in mind as a downstream application, this general procedure can be extended to other chemical applications such as chemical synthesis\cite{Sun2025}.
+Here, we demonstrate that an open-weight LLM, Meta-Llama-3.1-8B-Instruct (``Llama'' here on out)~\citep{dubey_llama_2024}, can be converted into a model for generative tasks in drug discovery.
+The fact that Llama is open-weight offers several benefits including allowing training and sharing adapters, to perform inference without needing to store potentially valuable data on a remote server, to have control over the hyperparameters and algorithms used for fine-tuning, and to perform interpretability analyses on the model weights.
+Using supervised fine-tuning (SFT) and Direct Preference Optimization (DPO)\cite{rafailov_direct_2024} of the pre-trained Llama with SMILES strings derived from ChEMBL, SmileyLlama generates drug-like molecules with desirable properties specified in a user-defined prompt with relevance to medicinal chemistry, which we show can match or exceed the performance of modern CLMs.
+We further demonstrate that SmileyLlama greatly improves the reinforcement learning component of iMiner algorithm\cite{iminer} to more efficiently explore chemical space to create molecules optimized for 3D binding to target proteins, illustrated with the SARS-Cov-2 (SARS2) main protease (MPro).\cite{mpro_review} While our dataset and subsequent analyses are created with drug discovery as a downstream application, this general procedure can be extended to other chemical applications such as chemical synthesis planning\cite{Sun2025} or transition metal complex discovery\cite{tmc2026}.